-This guide supports CSB/SJU researchers who want to effectively manage their data, learn about the research data life cycle, or understand current requirements from grant funding agencies for managing research data.
-The CSB/SJU Libraries can help you manage your research data.
+This guide supports CSB and SJU researchers who want to effectively manage their data, learn about the research data life cycle, or understand current requirements from grant funding agencies for managing research data.
+The CSB and SJU Libraries can help you manage your research data.
 Once you contact your liaison librarian, your needs will be considered on a case-by-case basis.
 We will help you determine:

 - How to make your research data discoverable.

 - Where your research data will be stored.